OlivierLD/raspberry-coffee/RESTNavServer/README.md

 > - REST services written in Java, running on the Raspberry PI (or any other machine)
 > - Web pages, to be rendered on any device that can reach the Raspberry PI's network

 The sample web pages presented below are relying on HTML5 and CSS3.
+The JavaScript code will be migrated to ES6.

 #### Two languages?
 This clearly divides the problem to address in two distinct parts: